adellej/beans/tests/README.rst

    \... or only the "activate" line if such an envirinment already does exist.

-#. compile & install settle lib (goes to ``/usr/local/lib``, requires sudo pernissions) and run the SFT in one command
+#. compile & install settle lib (goes to ``/usr/local/lib``, requires sudo pernissions) and run the SFT, all in one command!

    .. code::